foxglove/python-mcap-ros2-support/README.md

-# Python MCAP Ros1 support
+# Python MCAP ROS 2 support

-This package provides ROS2 support for the Python MCAP file format reader &amp;
+This package provides ROS 2 support for the Python MCAP file format reader &amp;
 writer.
 This is a work in progress and is not ready for use yet.

 ## Installation